Geeks in Phoenix

 Reset Windows Update components

 There is another way to reset the Windows Update components.
-The Reset Windows Update Tool is s script-based application that performs the same functions as the script above.
+The Reset Windows Update Tool is a script-based application that performs the same functions as the instructions above.
 Along with resetting Windows Update components, it can run Secure File Checker (see below), repair invalid registry keys, and repair the Windows system image using DISM (see below).

 Reset Windows Update Tool